ViaLoboGGG/OpenMetaVerse/Portals.md

 ---

 ### 🌐 3.
 Background Asset Download

-- [ ] Begin downloading target space JSON file
-- [ ] Queue any required models, textures, or other assets for the new space
+- [x] Queue any required models, textures, or other assets for the new space
-- [ ] Parse JSON and prepare scene instantiation data
+- [x] Parse JSON and prepare scene instantiation data

 ---